 The following is the summary of the fugitive emission sources including equipment leaks at the facility.
-Also, the facility added a butane blending process which is used to adjust the Reid Vapor Pressure (RVP) of the gasoline prior to loading.
+Also, the facility added a butane blending process in permit modification #0590-AOP-R17 which will be used to adjust the Reid Vapor Pressure (RVP) of the gasoline prior to loading.
 This consists of adding one (1) 60,000 gallon butane storage tank and installing additional piping, valves, pumps, connections, etc., to add the butane blending process to the gasoline piping.
 They are based on the number of valves, loading arm valves, open-ended lines, flanges, and pump seals at the facility.